aalmazn/aalmazn/README.md

-# Hey there!
+# Hey there! 👋

-UI and UX designer transitioning into frontend development.
-I design systems, then ship them.
+I'm Aryan — a UI/UX designer learning to code

 ## 🧠 About
 I focus on clean interfaces, clear structure, and practical execution.